-Nordic consumption of RE within the transport sector more than doubled in the period 2011-2016 reaching more than 105 PJ in 2016.
-Bio-diesel consumption has increased fourfold and was together with bio-ethanol responsible for more than 80% of total consumption in 2016.
+Nordic consumption of RE within the transport sector more than doubled in the period 2011-2018 reaching nearly 120 PJ in 2018 and adding 13 PJ to the 2016 level.
+Bio-diesel consumption has increased fourfold and was together with bio-gasoline responsible for more than 80% of total consumption in 2018.

 Decarbonising the transport sector, however, remains a major challenge, especially within heavy and long-distance transport.
-Electrification holds big potentials within short-distance transport, whereas it will be challenging to decarbonise long-distance modes and heavy transport without utilising large volumes of bioenergy.
-Woodroll technology for steel industry High temperatures and fuels that do not contaminate the product are required for iron and steel production.
-In June 2018, the world's first biogas and biocoke plant for the iron and steel industry was commissioned with a syngas capacity of 6 MW.
-Höganäs AB, a metal powder manufacturer, and Cortus Energy AB, a biomass gasification technology developer, test the WoodRoll technology under real-life conditions and adjust the process to the demands of the metal powder production.
-"Biocoke" is produced as a by-product that could potentially replace some of the fossil coke currently used as a reduction agent in the production of sponge iron powder.
+Electrification holds big potentials within shortdistance transport, whereas it will be challenging to decarbonise long-distance modes and heavy transport without utilising large volumes of bioenergy.

+Exodraft's chimney fan ensures an instant and consistent chimney draught while reducing particle emissions in living rooms by 80% and by 20% outside near the chimney.

-Synergising political agendas $\langle \mathfrak{O} \rangle$ Biomass and waste resources are limited.
+Synergising political agendas (3)

+Biomass and waste resources are limited.
 Smarter and more efficient use of biomass and waste will therefore be critical to achieving the Nordic region's green development targets.

 Cascading - whereby material use, re-use, and recycling of materials such as wood are prioritised ahead of burning the wood for energy - can help maximise the effectiveness of resource exploitation.

 A holistic perspective taking account of political non-energy agendas can be harnessed as drivers to develop or improve the economic viability of different solutions.
 Initiatives to reduce air pollution and improve the indoor climate in residential buildings could also help improve the energy efficiency of stoves.